Hop on the bike with hedge mulder Rein

 In the Heggemulderroute, heggemulder Rein takes you on a beautiful tour along the wind and water mills of Hamont, Achel (the former Heerlijkheid Grevenbroek), Sint-Huibrechts-Lille and Budel in the Dutch municipality of Cranendonck.
 The old village centers of Budel, with its Market Square; Hamont, with its beautiful Teutenhuizen on the Stadsplein and Sint-Huibrechts-Lille are also on Rein's route and well worth a visit.
 Of each mill or striking place Rein knows how to tell you something interesting and informative along the way via ErfgoedApp .
 For Rein turns out to be a born storyteller and pleasant travelling companion, who likes to share his knowledge about the mills with you.

 Highlights are plentiful along the way.
 But the mystical tower mill, De Tomp, is the one that makes the most waves.
 There have always been stories about this historic site in the middle of the vast Beverbeek woods.
 Even today, the place still raises numerous questions.
 Was De Tomp formerly a Motte tower, a fortification?
 Or has the tower always been a mill?
-Experts are still debating these questions today.
+Experts are still debating this today.
 Heggemulder Rein knew De Tomp only as a defense tower because in his time the mill had long been out of use.
 New insights indicate that De Tomp was originally a tower mill built in the 15th century by the Lords of Grevenbroek on a Schans, a fortified piece of land surrounded by water.
 Near De Tomp also turned the Waagmolen, a standerd or post mill.
 And 't Meulke, an industrious water mill on the bank of the Warmbeek.

 In Sint-Huibrechts-Lille, the Lilse Meule, with a 26.70-meter flight, the largest flight in Belgium, defines the village silhouette.
 This sturdy bell mill did not always stand on this spot.
 Until 1908, the sails of Lilse Meule turned on the bank of the Bocholt-Herentals Canal.
 However, the mill had to make way there for a canal widening and was moved to the Schenkbroek: more than 1 kilometer away in the direction of Sint-Huibrechts-Lille.